-Important Reminder: January/February is one of our peak periods, therefore, appeal reviews may take longer than normal for a decision.
+Important Reminder: Summer is one of our peak periods, therefore, appeal reviews may take longer than normal for a decision.
 We thank you in advance for your patience.

 Appeal forms can be downloaded and printed from our website.
-Click the Forms/Documents link on the right side of this page to go to the 2015-2016 Forms/Documents page.
+Click the Forms/Documents link on the right side of this page.

 New Full-Time Student Success Grant (FTSSG)